 2019 Plan Updates

-This benefit will pay 60% of salary up to $10,000 per month up to age 65.
-It is provided by Jacksonville University for all employees.
-Long Term Disability is effective the first of the month following the month of employment for Administration and Faculty, and is effective for Staff the first of the month following one year of employment.
+This benefit will pay 70% of salary up to $10,000 per month up to age 65.
+It is provided by Jacksonville University for all employees at no cost.
+Long Term Disability is effective the first of the month following 30 days of employment for Administration, Faculty, and Staff.

 CompBenefits' VisionCare Plan provides eye exams, lenses and frames benefits through a full insured vision plan.